RustyRoboticsBV/TilesetBuilder/README.md

 3. Derive it from other tiles in the tileset.

 ### Parts
-If you prefix your tile image with `PART_`, the importer will treat it as a tile part image.
-Tile parts are overlayed on top of the `CENTER` image using straightforward alpha-compositing to create the target tile image.
+Often, you don't want a tile to be directly loaded from a single image, but instead use a foreground and background image.
+If you prefix your tile image with `PART_`, the importer will treat as a foreground image, which will get overlayed on top of a background image (which is always the `CENTER` tile).

+For example:

 ![The slope tiles and their identifiers.](Compositing.png)

 Here, the `EDGE_T` tile is created by overlaying the `PART_EDGE_T` image over the `PART_CENTER` image.
-The `MASK_EDGE_T` controls how blending is done: white pixels replace the background pixels, while black pixels are blended with it.
+The `MASK_EDGE_T` controls how blending is done: white pixels replace the background pixels, while black pixels are blended with background pixels.

 You can mix prefab tiles and tile parts as you see fit; if a tile has both a prefab image and part images, the prefab is always used.

-Like prefab tiles, part images can be derived from other part images.
+### Derivation
+Missing tile images can be derived from other tile images.
+The same goes for part images and part masks.
+If a tile is present in the ZIP archive, then it is always loaded directly, even if part images are present too.
+If a tile is missing AND there are no parts available, it is derived from other finished tile(s).

 ## Planned Features
 - 1-by-2 slopes.
 - 2-by-1 slopes.
 - Adding the option for tile variants.
+- Tileset generation (with a default terrain and physics shape setup included).
+- [Better Terrain](https://github.com/Portponky/better-terrain) plugin support, as Godot 4's terrain system makes integrating slopes difficult.